binast/binjs-ref/spec/context.md

 # Overview

-BinAST is a format for JavaScript programs designed for compact transfer and fast, streaming startup.
-This document describes the format of the files on disk.
+BinAST is a Work In Progress format for JavaScript programs designed for compact transfer and fast, streaming startup.
+This document describes the "Context 0.1" format of files on disk.

 The goals of this iteration of the BinAST format are to:
  -  Represent JavaScript syntax trees and metadata about variable capture, etc.
  -  Be compact when compressed with Brotli.
  -  Support random access to the content of lazy functions within the decompressed stream.

-The syntax trees and metadata are described in this IDL file: https://github.com/facebookexperimental/fbssdc/blob/master/es6.webidl which can be produced using the `binjs_encode` tool’s `--show-ast` option; see https://github.com/binast/binjs-ref/.
+The syntax trees and metadata are described in this IDL file: https://github.com/binast/binjs-ref/spec/es6.webidl and can be produced using the `binjs_encode` tool’s `--show-ast` option; see https://github.com/binast/binjs-ref/.
 You should have a copy of the IDL handy when reading this document.

 This document describes the structure of the files on disk at the bit level.
 This document includes commentary about design choices in the format, but not in the AST/IDL structure.
-The BinAST v2 format consists of the following items, in order:
+The Context 0.1 format consists of the following items, in order:

-1. A signature, the bytes `89h`, `42h`, `4ah`, `53h` (these three bytes `"BJS"`) `dh` `ah` `0h` `ah` `2h`
+1. A signature, the bytes `89h`, `42h`, `4ah`, `53h` (these three bytes `"BJS"`) `dh` `ah` `0h` `ah` `2h` (NOTE: Currently not implemented!)
 2. A table of strings.
 3. A set of tables for constructing codes used to decode the AST
 4. An encoded Script AST node